A comprehensive exploration of South Africa's unique combination of landscapes, cities and breathtaking wildernesses.

+During the morning the tour explores one of South Africa's most notorious historical sights.
 Your trip to Robben Island begins with an informative video screening at the V&A Waterfront, after which you will board a ferry.
 The ferry ride is around half an hour long, with beautiful views of the mountain and city enriching the voyage.
 A sobering visit to the cell where Nelson Mandela spent the majority of his 27 years in prison will prove the highlight of the excursion.
 The duration of the Robben Island excursion, including the return ferry trip, is about four hours, which would bring guests back to the V&A waterfront around lunch time.
-Guests are then transferred to Cape Town International Airport for a flight back to their country of origin after enjoying the World in One Country Tour, one of our most comprehensive South Africa tours.
+Guests are then transferred to Cape Town International Airport for a flight back to their country of origin after enjoying one of our most comprehensive South African tours.

 Our personal four star tours are ideal for guests with moderate budgets.

 Five star tours characterized by high levels of service and plush accommodations.